brigaldies/python-by-example/README.md

 ### Run

-First, add the Dash's application location to PYTHONPATH, for example:
+First, add the Dash's application location to PYTHONPATH, so that the Dash application has access to modules under ./examples, for example:
 ```shell
 -> % export PYTHONPATH="${PYTHONPATH}:/Users/bertrandrigaldies/Projects/python-by-example"
 ```